 Sample weekend itinerary for Alibijaban and Burias islands

-Adding this section due to popular demand. 🙂 Here’s a sample itinerary for Alibijaban and Burias islands in case you only have a weekend to spare.
-Again, I suggest going in a group so you can hire a private van, which is more convenient compared to commuting, or going in a joiner tour to these places.
-As of 2016, joiner tours for Alibijaban and Burias islands are priced at about P2500-3000 per person.
+Added this section due to popular demand. 🙂 Here’s a sample itinerary for Alibijaban and Burias islands in case you only have a weekend to spare.

 – 10:00PM – ETD Manila to San Andres

 – 6:00AM – Arrival in San Andres, shop for supplies

 – 8:00AM-6:00PM – Island hopping in Burias islands (Sombrero island, Dapa Island, Tinalisayan Island and sandbar, Animasola Island)